An

 about 50km SE of Hanover

-We stopped for an overheating engine, where I tried to fix the problem…
+We had stopped for an overheating engine and when I tried to fix the problem by opening the radiator to allow it to cool a little,

 I ended up taking an inadvertent swan-dive from the top of our APC that trashed both of my arms—breaking both elbows & wrists.

-After I was returned to Soltau, the local doc didn’t do the right things for my arms & I sat around for several weeks before heading to the
+After I was returned to Soltau, the local doc at the camp didn't do the right things for my arms & I ended up sitting around for several weeks before heading to the

 BMH Hanover